It is very important to read the building contract thoroughly and get legal advice from your lawyer if you are unsure.

 Building contract issues

-It is recommended that the building contract includes all your final requirements about the building and features of your house.
+It is recommended the building contract includes all your final requirements about the building and features of your house.
 You should check that your building contract covers matters such as:

 - the type and size of the hot water system, which satisfies your requirements;